Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 “Still … in this world only winter is certain.” ― George R.R.
 Martin, A Dance with Dragons (A Song of Ice and Fire)

 If you happen to be a Game of Thrones fan, you know the Stark Family motto: “Winter is coming.”
 It’s inevitable and sometimes dangerous.
-According to all predictions, this winter will be a repeat of last year, or perhaps even worse.
-Most of the country can expect extreme cold, an abundance of snow, and a longer-than-normal winter.
-It may be early in the season, but that first storm of the year can sneak up on you.
-Now is the time to double check your preparations and be certain that you are ready for anything, well before the first snowflake falls.
+Many parts of the US will experience an active winter season, with everything from snow, rain, and wintery mixes in store.
+While winter isn’t technically here yet, the first storm of the year can sneak up on you.
+Now is the time to double-check your preparations and be certain that you are ready for anything, well before the first snowflake falls.

 Many of us spend far more of our waking hours away from home, busy with work, school, or chauffeuring our kids to their various activities.
 Because of this, a vehicle emergency kit is vital.
 In recent winters, there were two notable situations during which a well-stocked kit would have been beneficial.
 During one scenario, a freak snowstorm struck the Atlanta, Georgia area.
 Because weather like this is such a rarity, the area was completely unprepared, officials didn’t have the experience or equipment needed to deal with it, and traffic gridlocked almost immediately.
 Hundreds of people were stranded as the freeway turned into a scene reminiscent of The Walking Dead, with bumper-to-bumper vehicles at a standstill.
 Those without food and water in their vehicles went hungry, and many people ran out of gas as they tried to keep warm.
 No matter how comfortable you are with winter driving, in a situation like this, you are at the mercy of others who may not be so experienced.